 Man Ray, La Ville (The City), 1931

-The Heckscher Museum of Art’s collection spans 500 years of Western art with particular emphasis on the nineteenth and twentieth centuries.
-Established in 1920 with a gift from August Heckscher of 185 works, the collection now numbers more than 2500 pieces by American and European artists.
+The Heckscher Museum of Art’s collection spans 500 years with particular emphasis on art of the nineteenth and twentieth centuries.
+Established in 1920 with a gift from August Heckscher of 185 works, the collection now numbers about 2300 pieces by American and European artists.
 American landscape painting and work by Long Island artists, past and present, are particular strengths, as is American and European modernism.
 Photography is a growing part of the collection.

 The earliest major work in the collection is Lucas Cranach the Elder’s Virgin, Child, St. John the Baptist and Angels, 1534 (shown in sidebar), which was painted in the artist’s native Germany.
 Other old master works include seventeenth-century Dutch and Italian paintings and English portraiture, including works by Beechey, D'Hondecoeter, Girardon, Largillierre, Raeburn, Verbeeck, and Verstraelen.
 Nineteenth-century European holdings include works by Eugène Louis Boudin, Gustave Courbet, and Jean Léon Gérôme.